Who Are We

 Nikole Parker is an Orlando native of Black, Puerto Rican & Italian descent.
 At the age of 19 she left her job and childhood home to begin her journey to living authentically.
 After 3 years of black-market hormones and unsafe lifestyle practices, she came back to Orlando to begin her next chapter.
 Nikole’s passion is advocating for human rights, protections for all and the importance of everyone having a seat at the table.

-Nikole is currently the Director of Business Development for Spektrum Health.
-Nikole is also the Co-Founder and Director of Operations for the Gender Advancement Project (GAP).
+Nikole is the Director of Transgender Equality for Equality Florida.
+She is also the Co-Founder and Director of Operations for the Gender Advancement Project (GAP) she also sits on the board of The Center Orlando.